 Choosing the right audio interface requires some insight.
 You need to start the journey by looking at what you have.

-Then you have to pick the gear that will get you where you want to go.
+Then you have to pick the studio gear that will get you where you want to go.
 Is it a necessary expense?
-Definitely.
+Definitely!

-The basic reason why you need to do this is because your computer—even with an impressive sound card—will never live up to a real producer’s expectations.
-No sound card has the elaborate capabilities these interfaces below have:
+The basic reason why you need to do this is that your computer, even with an impressive sound card, will NEVER live up to a real producer’s expectations.

 - The audio you get with a sound card is not the best quality

-- It doesn’t enable you to record from multiple different sources such as instruments
+- It doesn’t enable you to record from multiple sources, such as musical instruments

-So while a soundcard is great to listen to music, a home studio must have an audio interface to start recording and creating those great tracks.
+So while a soundcard is great for listening to music, a home studio must have an audio interface to start recording and creating those great tracks.

-- You may expand your studio only to find your interface can’t handle everything you throw at it.
-Long-term planning is essential
+- You may expand your studio only to find that your interface can’t handle everything you throw at it.
+Long-term planning is essential.

 - The interface you choose may not be high-end enough to produce the quality you need.
-If you’re going to ask people to pay for the tracks you create you better make sure it’s worth their money
+If you’re asking people to pay for the tracks you create, you better make sure it’s WORTH THEIR MONEY.

 Sound equipment manufacturers aim to serve different niches.

-They know everyone can’t afford high-end items and if you’re setting up a simple home studio, you’re not going to spend as much as professionals on the best audio interface.
+They know everyone can’t afford high-end items, and if you’re setting up a simple home studio, you’re not going to spend as much as professionals on the best audio interface.

-But they still want your business no matter in which category you fall.
+But they still want your business no matter which category you fall under.

-This is why you’ll find budget audio interfaces perfect for beginner beat-making in a home studio at affordable prices.
+This is why you’ll find budget audio interfaces perfect for beginner beat-making in a home studio.

-Simply glance at the items we listed below and you’ll see anyone’s budget is catered for.
+Simply glance at the items I listed above, and you’ll see anyone’s budget is catered for.

-How to Identify the Best Interface for Producing
+How to Identify the Best Budget Audio Interfaces for Producing

-Your interface is supposed to make your recording process easier, not more complicated.
+Your budget audio interface is supposed to make your recording process EASIER, not more complicated.

-Of course there will be a learning curve with any new equipment but make sure the interface your select has some of these features.
+Of course, there will be a learning curve with any new equipment, but make sure the interface you select has some of these features.

 The Correct Input and Output Options

 You need the right type and number of inputs and outputs to suit your needs.
 Here are a few questions to help you gauge your requirements for the best budget audio interfaces:

-- Planning on recording instruments too?
-Your inputs should be appropriate — hi Z—connections with instrument level settings
+- Planning on recording musical instruments too?
+Your inputs should be appropriate — hi Z connections with instrument-level settings.

 - Do you want to go all the way and record a large band?
-Look for digital I/O options so you can add an additional eight channel unit to your system
+Look for digital I/O options so you can include an additional eight-channel unit to your system.